Splash Pads Near Houston: Southeast

 At Emancipation Park, three splash pad areas are located on the property.
 One is located within the pool area of the park, and the other two are outside of the pool area.
 Each splash pad area contains water features that have water bubbling from the ground as well as directional sprayers.

-Levy Park photo by Morris Malakoff, courtesy of Upper Kirby Redevelopement Authority
+Levy Park.
+Photo by Morris Malakoff, courtesy of Upper Kirby Redevelopment Authority

-The recently renovated Levy Park now includes a fun splash pad in the center of its enclosed play area.
+Levy Park includes a fun splash pad in the center of its enclosed play area.
 There are public restrooms on site and plenty of shade and tables for picnicking.
 The playground also has a rock wall and plenty of other climbables.

 Jet streams reach up to 14 feet at this Downtown Houston favorite.
 Infants and toddlers are required to wear swim diapers and water shoes are recommended.
 Public restrooms are available.

 Closed for construction until further notice.